Self-aeration

 injection in turbulent boundary layer flows.
 This air boundary layer

-a major role in the drag reduction process taking place in self-aerated
+plays a major role in the drag reduction process taking place in

-chutes, the mean air concentration reaches an equilibrium Ce
+mean air concentration reaches an equilibrium Ce at the

 Detailed